codingsnack/leetcode-api/README.md

 - Optimize similarProblems method
 - Build adjaceny list of problems based on tag, company etc so its easier to visualize the connections between similar problems.

-### Technical Improvements
+### Technical/Other Improvements

-- Check ts docs to ensure that it has data types generated as well.
-Right now data types(classes) like Problem are not generated in docs.
 - Add better docs, wiki and examples.
+- Add Contributing Page.
+- Add github actions to check the build process and automatically generate docs and deploy them.
+- Update master branch to main branch.